hilab-open-source/wheelpose/README.md

 We provide a set of basic tools to train and test Detectron2.

 ### Testing Set
 We Provide Users in Wheelchairs, a dataset of 2,461 images of humans in wheelchairs.
 A sample of the dataset is found [here](https://drive.google.com/file/d/1-TpDAAtVUAZ3hY0W1URaTRfMtA3fhnaU/view?usp=sharing).
+Our full dataset can be obtained upon request.
 We collect our data from YouTube under fair use.
 Learn more [here](https://support.google.com/youtube/answer/9783148?hl=en).

 ### Training Detectron2
 ```